Broadway Plaza (Walnut Creek)

-Broadway Plaza is an outdoor shopping mall located in downtown Walnut Creek.
+Broadway Plaza is an outdoor shopping mall located in downtown Walnut Creek, California.
 The shopping center opened on October 11, 1951 and is owned and operated by Macerich.
-The mall is anchored by Nordstrom and Macy's, and features nearly 80 stores including Crate & Barrel, flagship H&M and ZARA stores, a standalone Apple store with an adjoining outdoor plaza, an Industrious co-working space, a planned Pinstripes entertainment center and restaurant, and a planned Life Time Fitness sports club.
+The mall is anchored by Nordstrom and Macy's, and features nearly 80 stores including flagship H&M and ZARA stores, a standalone Apple store with an adjoining outdoor plaza, an Industrious co-working space, a Life Time Fitness sports club, and a Pinstripes entertainment center and restaurant, which closed on September 2025.

 History

 Broadway Plaza opened on October 18, 1951 with 38 stores.
 JCPenney, Sears, Woolworths, Joseph Magnin (later I. Magnin), and a Lucky Supermarket were the mall's original anchors.
 In 1954, Oakland-based department store Capwell's opened as the center's fifth anchor.

 Lucky was replaced by Northern California's second Bullock's department store in 1973, which was in turn converted to Nordstrom in 1984.

 Capwell's became Emporium-Capwell in 1979, and was converted to Macy's in 1995; while I.Magnin was converted to a separate Macy's Men's store that same year.
 A renovation occurred at the property in the early 1990s, adding a unified architectural and landscaping scheme to the property when it previously had none.
 Crate & Barrel opened a two-level store at the property in 1992.
 A former parking lot adjacent to Crate & Barrel was replaced with a pedestrian plaza in 1994, with a fountain, a retail building, and a stand-alone California Pizza Kitchen restaurant.
 Finally, a new, multi-floor parking structure was built in the southwest corner of the property behind the Macy's Men's store.

 After a protracted legal battle, a Neiman Marcus department store opened at the property in 2012, the first of several major changed to occur at the property.

+Expansion

 Plans for an extensive renovation of the mall, including the addition of 300000 sqft of new retail space, were approved in December 2013.
-The expansion consolidated the two Macy's stores into the former Women's store building, which was expanded and remodeled, and replaced the former single-level retail space and parking structure between Macy's and Nordstrom with a two-level retail building and multi-level parking structure.
-The first tenants in the expansion opened in September 2016, while additional tenants and a two-level Zara store (located on a partial portion of the land once home to the Macy's Men's store) opened for business during the Christmas shopping season.
+The expansion consolidated the two Macy's stores into the Macy's Women's store building, which was expanded and remodeled, and replaced the former single-level retail space and parking structure between Macy's and Nordstrom with a two-level retail building and multi-level parking structure.
+The first tenants in the expansion opened in September 2016.
+Additional tenants and a two-level Zara store (located on a partial portion of the land once home to the Macy's Men's store) opened for business before the Christmas shopping season.